vanessaxuuan/tp/docs/DeveloperGuide.md

 This means that an empty `GitHub` object will have a "" value and a `GitHub` object with a value of "" means that it is an empty `GitHub` object.
 The same logic applies to `Telegram` objects as well

 #### Why does it work?
 As shown in the previous sequence diagram, `ParserUtil` parses all the inputs for the add command.
-Thus an empty string (i.e. "") will be parsed though the method isValidXX, where XX is an attribute i.e. isValidName.
+Thus, an empty string (i.e. "") will be parsed though the method isValidXX, where XX is an attribute i.e. isValidName.
 All empty string will throw an error in any of parse methods in `ParserUtil`
 Thus an empty string will never be able to be accepted through the user input.
 Therefore, an empty string was used as a means to identify and instantiate attributes that can be empty (e.g. GitHub and Telegram).

+#### Design Considerations:

+##### How empty GitHub and Telegram should be stored:

+* Alternative 1 : stored as null
+  * Pros: Easy to implement
+  * Cons: NullPointerException can occur if `.toString()`of null is called

+* Alternative 2: stored as a reserved valid string e.g. "null"
+  * Pros: Avoid NullPointerExceptions
+  * Cons: Possibility of a student whose telegram and github be the string "null".

+* Alternative 3 (Current Choice): stored as an invalid string i.e. ""
+  * Pros: Avoid NullPointerExceptions
+  * Cons: We must ensure that the conversion from Object to Json and vice-versa must be correct.

 ### \[Proposed\] Undo/redo feature